Mohammed-Umair-Kalim/Presentation-on-AI/README.md

-# 🧠 Summary: The Evolution of Artificial Intelligence:
+# The Evolution of Artificial Intelligence:
 <img src="a1.jpg" alt="ai" width="600"/>

 ## Foundations (1940s–1950s):